-Developing and maintaining sustainable forest is a way of supporting sustainable development.
-Sustainable development pillar was based on three aspects, namely economic, social, and ecology.
-As pointed out at the 2015 World Summit, those aspects are inter-linked to one another, and also have an important role in promoting sustainable development (G-Assembly, 2005).
+Developing and maintaining sustainable forest is a way to support sustainable development Sustainable development pillar was based on three aspects, namely economic, social, and ecolo As pointed out in the 2015 World Summit, those aspects are inter-linked one of another, and al have an important role in promoting sustainable development (G-Assembly, 2005).
 The relation between those three aspects is not only mutually exclusive but also mutually reinforcing.
-In the context of the sustainability of the community forest in this case private-forest, the economy-social-ecology aspects have a causal relationship.
-From the technical point of view, the community of sustainable forest could be articulated beyond those three aspects.
-Some studies had addressed five aspects or dimension of sustainability: (1) economic; (2) social and culture; (3) ecology; (4) legal and institution; and (5) accessibility and technology (Apipoonyanon et al., 2020; Baral et al., 2018; Ekanayake et al., 2020; Sukwika et al., 2016; Sukwika et al., 2020; Tadesse & Teketay, 2020).

-In the sustainable development scheme, the relation among the three aspects will form equitable, viable, and bearable relationship, as resulted from the economic-social, economic-ecology, and social-ecology relations (Munasinghe, 1992), respectively (Figure 1).
-Meanwhile, the role of the other two aspects (legal and institution as well as accessibility and technology) acted as a bridge to identify the factors that could not be reflected by the three aspects.
-This study aims to analyse the impact of the five aspects and their relations (direct and indirect) on sustainability of community forest.
-For that purposes, path analysis approach, a further development of multiple regression was used in this study to estimate the magnitude and significance of causal relationship among variables (MacKinnon et al., 2012; Maslowsky et al., 2015; Sarstedt et al., 2017; Thoemmes et al., 2010; Turnes & Ernst, 2015; Ullman & Bentler, 2013; Vinzi et al., 2010).
+In th context of community forest sustainability in this case private-forest, the economy-social-ecolog aspects have a causal relationship.
+In the technical point of view, the community fore sustainability could be articulated more beyond those three aspects.
+Some studies had addresse five aspects or dimension of sustainability: (1) economic; (2) social & culture; (3) ecology; (4) leg & institution; and (5) accessibility & technology (Apipoonyanon et al., 2020; Baral et al., 201 Ekanavake et al., 2020; Sukwika et al., 2016; Sukwika et al., 2020; Tadesse & Teketay, 2020 In the sustainable development scheme, the relation among the three aspects will form equitab viable, and bearable as resulted from the economic-social, economic-ecology, and social-ecolog relation (Munasinghe, 1992), respectively (Figure 1).
+Meanwhile, the role of the other two aspec (legal & institution and accessibility & technology) acted as a bridge to identify the factors th could not be reflected by the three aspects Developing and maintaining sustainable for to support sustainable development.
+Sustainable development pillar wa aspects, namely economic, social, and ecology.
+As pointed out in the 2015 World Summit, tho aspects are inter-linked one of another, and also have an important role in promoting opment (G Assembly, 2005).
+The relation between the the exclusive but alsomutually reinforcing.
+In the sustainability in this case private forest, the economy social ecology aspects hav relationship.
+In the technical point of view, the community forest sustainable sustainability cou be articulated more beyond those three aspects.
+Some studies had addressed five sustainability (1)titutional and (5) acces Ekanayake et al., 2020; Sukwika et al., 2016; Sukwik 2020: Tadesse In the sustainable development scheme, the relation among the three aspects (Munasinghe, will form equitable, viable, and bearable as resulted from the economic social-ecology relation (Munasinghe, 1992), respectively (Figure whil and other two aspects (legal & institution and accessibility & technology) identify the factors that could not be reflected by the three aspects.